-Or take another internet-supported technology, the world wide web.
-We use the web to search distant library and archival catalogues, to exploit digital libraries and archives of all kinds and, generally, to search for information.
-New portals with advanced searching capacities enable us to identify and access information that was virtually inaccessible to us twenty years ago.
-Although it is still true that scholars working in the elite academy have privileged access even to widely distributed digital information resources (due to the increasingly proprietary character of licensed databases), the individual scholar, working entirely independently, now has remote access to formerly unbelievable information resources on his or her own computer display.
-He or she also has access to Willard McCarty's Humanist e-list, which he describes as 'an electronic seminar for humanities computing'.
-McCarty notes on the website that '[w]e in the academy have not done a good job communicating our raison d'être to the rest of the world - arguably because so many of us do not ourselves know what it is.
+Or take another Internet-supported technology, the World Wide Web.
+We use the web to search distant library and archival catalogs, to exploit digital libraries and archives of all kinds and, generally, to search for information.
+New portals with advanced searching capacities, such as Google.com, enable us to identify and access information that was virtually inaccessible to us twenty years ago.
+Although it is still true that scholars working in the elite academy have privileged access even to widely distributed digital information resources (due to the increasingly propriety character of licensed databases), the individual scholar, working entirely independently, now has remote access to formerly unimaginable information resources on his own computer display.
+He or she also has access, I am happy to say to your colleague (and my friend) Willard McCarty's Humanist e-list, which he describes as "an electronic seminar for humanities computing."
+McCarty notes on the website that that "[w]e in the academy have not done a good job communicating our raison d'être to the rest of the world- arguably because so many of us do not ourselves know what it is.
 Within the university, as outside it, fundamental questions are seldom asked, but our fault is more serious because asking such questions is our principal justification.
-The profound impact of computing on all aspects of modern life provides therefore a great opportunity to engage in a long-overdue re-examination of what universities do for the society of which they are a part.'
-Amen.
+The profound impact of computing on all aspects of modern life provides therefore a great opportunity to engage in a long-overdue re-examination of what universities do for the society of which they are a part."

+All these things are obvious to everyone in this audience, as are the impact of other new technologies.
 For the humanist, computation itself has created whole new scholarly disciplines, computational linguistics being only the most obvious example.
 GIS enables us to use spatial representation in ways that were inconceivable less than a generation ago.
-Much more recently visualisation software has revolutionised our capacity to imagine the physical character of the past.
-The markup of text, as in the Text Encoding Initiative, enables us to use it accurately and flexibly.
-The emerging digital environment is inherently multimedia, and formerly text-bound humanists are now exploring and exploiting sound and image.
-Historians for instance are now studying the roles of sound and silence in the past.
+Much more recently visualization software has revolutionized our capacity to imagine the physical character of the past.
+The mark-up of text, as in the Text Encoding Initiative, enables us to use text accurately and flexibly, through such technologies as HTML, SGML and XML.
+The emerging digital environment is inherently multi-media, and formerly text-bound humanists are now exploring and exploiting sound and image.
+Historians, for instance are now studying the roles of sound and silence in the past.